Exhibition of Community and Participatory Design.

 The exhibition was also supported by a published catalogue containing four essays that related to collaboration, and a small toolkit.
 This toolkit consisted of 14 illustrated tactics cards that contained short descriptions of and guidelines as to how operate Community and Participatory Design tactics as recommended by each of the exhibition participants.
 “Listening to Their Voices” was also supported by lectures, group discussions, a website and a Facebook page.
 Rubberband was in charge of the design lead-research, visual communication strategies, that included social networks, and the design of the exhibition itself.

-This project had an international exposure since we will publish a paper on Dialectic, the scholarly journal administrated by the AIGA Design Educators and participate in the upcoming 13th Encuentro Latinoamericano de Diseño, Palermo, Argentina, both done with co-authorship of Dr. Omayra Crespo.
+This project had an international exposure since was a paper was publish on Dialectic, the scholarly journal administrated by the AIGA Design Educators and participated in the 13th Encuentro Latinoamericano de Diseño (2018), Palermo, Argentina, both done with co-authorship of Dr. Omayra Crespo.